backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 ### Data formats

 #### CAD models
 CAD design and modelling have a long history of enabling creation of 3D models of complicated objects on a computer.
 This has been extremely powerful in manufacturing, design and architectures of building and bridges.
+Right from the early days of revolutionary `Sketchpad` to today's cloud services for CAD design in `onshape` CAD modelling have evolved immensely.

 [![](/assets/img/2019-01-15/The-history-of-CAD_CADENAS_R3.jpg)](/assets/img/2019-01-15/The-history-of-CAD_CADENAS_R3.jpg){:width="70%"}